-- ongoing operational costs eg. salaries, wages, rent, power
+- are operational costs eg, salaries, wages, rent, power

 Successful applicants must:

-- use funds only for the approved purpose and in accordance with any terms and conditions imposed
+- use funds only for the approved purpose and in accordance with any terms and conditions we've set

 - use funds by June 30 of the following year

-- notify Council’s funding officer immediately if any difficulty or potential difficulty arises that may compromise the service or project
+- let Council’s funding officer know immediately if any difficulty or potential difficulty arises that may compromise the service or project

-- allow an audit on the use of the funds if we decide to undertake one
+- allow us to audit the use of the funds if we decide to undertake one

 - recognise our support in all publicity material, annual reports and similar publications

-- complete an Accountability Report outlining how the funds were used and the benefit to the community no later than six weeks after receiving the funds
+- complete an Accountability Report later than six weeks after completing the project.
+This should outline how the funds were used and how the community benefited

-- Make a presentation to the community board or committee showing how the event met its objectives
+- make a presentation to the funding group showing how the event met its objectives

 Tips on making an application

-- Show the project or activity is necessary
+- say why the project or activity is necessary

-- Show you tried to find funding elsewhere
+- show how you tried to find funding elsewhere

-- Complete all questions asked in the online application form, and provide all the information and attachments requested in the form
+- complete all the questions we ask in the online application form, and provide all the information and attachments we ask for

-- Are available to attend the community board or community committee meeting where your application can be discussed
+- be available to attend the community board or community committee meeting where we can talk about your application

 Make an application online